ChaoZhang173/1D-peloton/README.md

 7. electron density integral and heat deposition:
    The 1D code only has left integral, and right integral is not used.
    at the end of computeDensityIntegral, set the `-∇·q` and `q+-` to 0 for every partilce,
    This is for the following function: computeHeatDeposition.
+   1+Z* is related to Tinf, need to take care of in setMaterial fucntion
    Currently the two functions are seperately, but they could merge together.
    Maybe work on it later
 9. the state library is used to initializing the particles at the beginning,